input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 A well-designed consensus protocol is inherently modular, consisting of multiple sub-protocols that collectively ensure security, efficiency, and decentralization.
 Among these, the Randomness Generation Sub-Protocol is crucial in addressing the Coin-Flipping Problem—the challenge of generating fair, unbiased, and unpredictable randomness in a distributed setting.

-The objective of this CPS is to formally document the Coin-Flipping Problem and coordinate the development of CIPs aimed at mitigating or fully resolving this vulnerability within the Ouroboros protocol.
+The objective of this CPS is to formally document the Coin-Flipping Problem and coordinate the development of CIPs aimed at mitigating or fully resolving this challenge within the Ouroboros protocol.

-This problem is particularly critical in **Ouroboros**, where randomness serves as a foundation for key sub-protocols such as **leader election and committee selection**.
+This problem is particularly critical in **Ouroboros**, where randomness serves as a foundation for key sub-protocols such as **leader election**.
 Ensuring a **robust and tamper-resistant** randomness mechanism is essential to preserving the **security, fairness, and integrity** of the protocol.

 To uphold Cardano’s **decentralized ethos**, the community must proactively mitigate these risks and **reduce the feasibility of biasing strategies**.
 Addressing this challenge requires answering key questions: